-The Music Minor and the Minor in Jazz Studies are programs designed for non-Music Majors who are interested in acquiring the fundamental knowledge of music.
+The Music Minor is designed for non-Music Majors who are interested in acquiring the fundamental knowledge of music.
 Students pursuing any of the minors must complete the following courses, listed below.
 For further information, including application forms, please see Dr. Kelly Huff or Dr. Treinen.
 For all students seeking a minor in music, a minimum of 15 credit hours of the minor must be completed at Washburn University.
 In addition, students wishing to pursue any of the minors in music must pass an entrance audition, attend and accrue 14 recital credits, and complete 6 credit hours of upper division coursework.

-MUSIC MINOR (24 Hours)
+MUSIC MINOR (21 Credits)